sanjanastyles/online-dice/README.md

 ### Original Code

-<p>As we've seen in the JavaScript part, we are going to display the resulted dice face using a class namely `result- + random number`.
-To give a `#3D` effect to or dices. </p>
+As we've seen in the JavaScript part, we are going to display the resulted dice face using a class namely `result- + random number`.
+To give a `3D` effect to or dices.

 ```scss
 transform-style: preserve-3d;